 Summary of Financial Hardship Policy

-Financial Hardship is a term used to describe a situation where a person is unable to meet their financial commitments due to one or more factors contributing to their financial position.
-Common contributing factors include:
+Financial Hardship is a term used to describe a variety of unexpected situations where you are unable (rather than unwilling) to meet their financial commitments due to one or more contributing factors such as:

 - Loss of employment of you or a family member